Swift

 Gallery of example projects/demo apps built with PowerSync and Swift.

-The PowerSync Swift SDK currently makes use of the PowerSync Kotlin Multiplatform SDK with the API tool SKIE and KMMBridge under the hood to help generate and publish a Swift package.
-We will move to an entirely Swift native SDK in v1 and do not expect there to be any breaking changes.
+The PowerSync Swift SDK makes use of the PowerSync Kotlin Multiplatform SDK with the API tool SKIE and KMMBridge under the hood to help generate and publish a Swift package.
+The Swift SDK abstracts the Kotlin SDK behind pure Swift Protocols, enabling us to fully leverage Swift’s native features and libraries.
+Our ultimate goal is to deliver a Swift-centric experience for developers.

 SDK Features